The Geoscientist-in-Training (GIT) Program was adopted by TBPG in 2012 and became effective April 29, 2010.

 - Texas Geophysics examination

 - Application and Fee.
-Submission of an application for GIT (Form H) with payment of the certification fee to TBPG.
+Submission of a GIT Certification Application form (Form H) with payment of the certification fee to TBPG.

 GIT Application Procedure

-- Submit a GIT Certification Application (Form H)*
+- Submit a GIT Certification Application form (Form H)

 - Submit an official academic transcript showing the degree conferred and the required coursework